weijiazzz/data-science/README.md

 ## Projects

 - [Collaborative Filtering using a Trust Social Network with Deep Learning for Initialization](https://github.com/weijiazzz/data-science/blob/project/cf/collaborative_filtering/cf_with_trust.pdf): Developed a Recommender System algorithm that utilizes a trust social network.
 Community detection was leveraged on the social network to detect groups with the same interest.
 Deep learning was used to search for a better initialization in the non-convex optimization problem.
-Eperimental results on the [Epinion](https://www.cse.msu.edu/~tangjili/datasetcode/truststudy.htm) dataset were demonstarated.
+Experimental results on the [Epinion](https://www.cse.msu.edu/~tangjili/datasetcode/truststudy.htm) dataset were demonstrated.

 ---